Key Highlights

 $90k $70k $50k $30k $10k $0 $47,000 $500,000 loan $66,000 $700,000 loan $85,000 $900,000 loan Extra interest paid over 30 years $2,500/yr $3,500/yr $4,500/yr Rate difference = 0.5% p.a. · Estimates based on P&I repayments over 30 years · base rate 5.8%

-A broker finding you a rate that is 0.5% lower than your bank's offer saves between $47,000 and $85,000 in total interest over 30 years depending on your loan size — far more than any upfront fee could cost, if brokers even charged one.
-They don't.
+A broker finding you a rate that is 0.5% lower than your bank's offer saves between $47,000 and $85,000 in total interest over 30 years depending on your loan size.
+That is far more than any broker fee would typically cost.

 Specialist Knowledge for Non-Standard Situations